 The AT Assessment process is a comprehensive and thorough evaluation of the student’s needs, their environments, the tasks or goals they are wanting to achieve and the possible AT tools that may help facilitate these goals.
 The AT process does not end with tool selection, but also includes follow-up and ongoing assessment as tasks and environments change and new tools are developed.
 The following resources provide information about the AT assessment process.

 The following are a list of website resources that can be used to facilitate the AT assessment process.
-The resources include an assessment framework with supporting forms, other AT assessment forms for specifically identified student needs such as reading, writing, communication, math, organizational skills, etc. and assessments to support AT assessment for mobile devices and apps.
+The resources include an assessment framework with supporting forms, other AT assessment forms for specifically identified student needs such as reading, writing, communication, math, organizational skills, etc., assessments for mobile devices and apps selection and the OCALI SIFTS tool.